-Benefit Description Scalability You can add processing and storage resources without disturbing the rest of the system.
-The full range of systems, from high-end symmetric multiprocessing (SMP) systems to smaller workstations, can be interconnected and easily reconfigured to meet growing needs.
+Benefit Description Flexibility OpenVMS Cluster computing environments offer compatible hardware and software across a wide price and performance range.
+Scalability You can add processing and storage resources without disturbing the rest of the system.
+The full range of systems, from high-end multiprocessor systems to smaller workstations, can be interconnected and easily reconfigured to meet growing needs.
 You control the level of performance and availability as you expand.
 Ease of management OpenVMS Cluster management is efficient and secure.
 Because you manage an OpenVMS Cluster as a single system, many tasks need to be performed only once.
 OpenVMS Clusters automatically balance user, batch, and print work loads.
 Open systems Adherence to IEEE, POSIX, OSF/1, Motif, OSF DCE, ANSI SQL, and TCP/IP standards provides OpenVMS Cluster systems with application portability and interoperability.